longhorn/website/content/docs/1.7.0/deploy/uninstall/_index.md

 rancher.cattle.io          4          133d
 ```

-If either or both are still registered, deleting the configuration will remove them from the patch operation call path.
+If either or both are still registered, you can delete the configuration to remove the services from the patch operation call path.

 ```shell
 $ kubectl delete ValidatingWebhookConfiguration longhorn-webhook-validator